Orion in the Dying Time

 Orion in the Dying time is a 1990 science fiction novel by American writer Ben Bova.
-It follows Orion as he finds himself in the Neolithic having been sent there by the Creators who plan on him stopping the mad creature Set in his grandiose plans to destroy human kind and to repopulate the Earth with his kind.
+It follows Orion as he finds himself in the Neolithic having been sent there by the Creators who plan on him stopping the mad creature set in his grandiose plans to destroy humankind and to repopulate the Earth with his kind.

 Plot summary

 The plot starts from where it stopped in Vengeance of Orion.
 Orion awakes in a temple after being transported to the Neolithic era by the Creators.
 He then sees Anya whom he had been looking for throughout the previous novel in the series.
 As they leave the temple together, he spies a statue of Set initially taking it to be a man wearing a totem mask.
 They enter a garden and as Orion tries to take a fruit, Anya stops him warning him of Set who owns the garden.
 She then tells him of their mission which is to assess the situation and then come back for more equipment.
 As they walk on they encounter a group of slaves been guarded by a dinosaur.
 Orion with the help of Anya, then saves the baby from been killed and eaten by the dinosaur.
 The slaves been cowed warn of the retribution from their masters.
 Orion then decides to take them along till they get to the forest.
 Upon arrival in the forest, Anya tries to contact the rest of the Creators only to discover that her access has been blocked by Set thus trapping them in that era without any help.
 They however, try to settle down in the area and look for game to kill so as to survive.
 Anya, then encourages Orion to try to initiate contact maybe he would be successful.

 This serves as a beacon for Set now locates them and promises to send them punishment for killing his creature.
 They then move deep inside the forest where, they hide and encounter another group of humans, who already live there, led by Kraal.
 Orion then suggests the merging of the two groups under Kraal's leadership which he reluctantly agrees to.
 However, that same night, Set sends huge gigantic snakes which attack them and kill quite a number of them.
 This almost weakens Kraal's resolve to unite his people to stand against Set.
 Orion however, convinces him and together with Anya, they try to unite the tribes to stand against Set.
 Their work is unfortunately undone by Reeva, one of the slaves whose baby Orion saved from the dinosaur and now Kraal's wife, sells Anya and Orion out to Set.
 They are both captured and taken to Set's fortress.
 Set tries to torture them in order to find out about a particular time nexus.
 They succeed in escaping but are unable to fight their way out.
 They then jump into Set's time warp device and try to use it to escape.